jundalisay/spblist/content/en/research/keynes/general-theory/chapter-02b.md

 {{< img src="/photos/wtf.jpg" alt="WTF" cap="WTF?!?
 Is effect the new cause during Keynes' time?" >}}

-> *Superphysics Note: The Classical conclusions are based on a dynamic open system.
+{{< n n="The Classical conclusions are based on a dynamic open system.
 It does not care about the money-wages that will render it as a closed system.
-The proper statement is that the reduction of money-wages is caused by a reduction in economic activity (sales), investments (liquidity), etc.
+The proper statement is that the reduction of money-wages is caused by a reduction in economic activity (sales), investments (liquidity), etc." >}}